Learn something new every day

 Spinning is a great addition to a varied workout routine.
 This type of indoor cycling class should not be one's only source of exercise, however, because it works a fairly limited number of muscle groups, and can lead to muscle imbalances.
 It is important to do other aerobic activities such as brisk walking, jogging, or swimming, along with strength activities such as weight lifting to ensure that the whole body is being exercised.

-Apart from an exercise bike, the only gear necessary for spinning is a water bottle, comfortable, hard-soled sneakers, a towel for wiping sweat, and exercise clothing that fits well.
-One of the benefits of spinning is that a helmet is not necessary.
-It may be a good idea to try an indoor cycling class before signing up for a package deal; if it is not a good fit, or one has sufficient self-motivation, it is possible to get the same workout independently on a stationary bicycle at the gym or by riding outside.
+Apart from an exercise bike, the only gear necessary is a water bottle, comfortable, hard-soled sneakers, a towel for wiping sweat, and exercise clothing that fits well.
+One of the benefits is that a helmet is not necessary.
+It may be a good idea to try an indoor cycling class before signing up for a package deal.
+If it is not a good fit, or one has sufficient self-motivation, it is possible to get the same workout independently on a stationary bicycle at the gym or by riding outside.

 You're right, Certlerant; a variety of stationary bikes can be purchased for home use, but they are very expensive.